cvmfs/doc-cvmfs/cpt-releasenotes.rst

   * Performance improvements and reduced memory footprint for client and server.

   * New platforms: Fedora 24 on x86_64, SLES 12 on x86_64, CentOS 7 on AArch64

-**Note for mac OS 10.12 Sierra**: please `use a pre-release <http://ecsft.cern.ch/dist/cvmfs/nightlies/cvmfs-git-309/cvmfs-2.3.3-0.309-git-fb1e5b279e7383ec.pkg>`_ until patch release 2.3.3 is published.
-Please also make sure to use `FUSE for macOS 3.5.2 or newer <https://github.com/osxfuse/osxfuse/releases>`_, which fixes stuck Fuse mountpoints on Sierra.

 As with previous releases, upgrading should be seamless just by installing the new package from the repository.
 As usual, we recommend to update only a few